Using the LightRider Bitless bridle chinstrap... or not.

 No Chinstrap action is useful for young horses being started, and horses who are not familiar with the feel of a chinstrap, or are sensitive to close contact.
 By clipping the reins to both the chinstrap and noseband rings so they are held together, there is not as much contact under the jaw, but enough to get them used to it gradually.

-Photo right: Stripped down to the bare essentials – the LightRider Bitless Noseband can be used without the chinstrap or connector strap.
+Photo left: Stripped down to the bare essentials – the LightRider Bitless Noseband can be used without the chinstrap or connector strap.

 If you have the newer version of the traditional styles of LightRider bridle (the English, Western,Stockhorse or Bitless Noseband - which have slots in the noseband rather than being sewn on), or a biothane older version, you can remove the chinstrap and just clip the reins to the noseband rings.